Reference

 We use views as a broad term in Capacities whenever content (one or many objects) is displayed in a certain way.
 We distinguish between object views, data views, and the graph view.

 Object views are the views for a single object.
 Here are the different object view categories using the example of a location object, London.
-You can customize which view is the default view for most object types.

-Settings > Editor > Always create inline links to create this default behaviour.
+If you prefer inline views and use them more than other views, you can go to Settings > Editor > Always create inline links to create this default behaviour.

 You can customize what appears on this small card view.